brycewray/hugo-site/content/posts/2021/07/eleventy-vite-elite.md

 ### Baby steps

-First, I cloned just the `eleventy-with-vite` repo itself---*i.e.*, without mixing any of my stuff with it.
+First, I cloned just the `eleventy-with-vite` repo itself --- *i.e.*, without mixing any of my stuff with it.
 I called the cloned repo `eleventy_vite` to distinguish it from `eleventy_solo`.
 I played with it for a while, running it through its paces.
 So far, so good: both dev and build modes worked as advertised.

 Then, I added [Tailwind CSS](https://tailwindcss.com), following Tailwind's [own documentation for using it with Vite](https://tailwindcss.com/docs/guides/vue-3-vite), and was stunned by how cleanly and well everything worked right away.
 Unlike how I'd gotten Tailwind working in `eleventy-solo`, there was no need for tortured [PostCSS](https://postcss.org) commands in my `package.json`.